 - Will I be able to have children?

 - Is there a generic alternative to the medicine you're prescribing?

 - Are there brochures or other printed material that I can take?
 What websites do you recommend?

 Your doctor is likely to ask you questions, including:

 - Have your symptoms been continuous or occasional?

 - Does anything seem to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

-- Have you or any family members ever had high calcium levels, kidney stones or tumors in other endocrine glands?
+- Have you or family members ever had high calcium levels, kidney stones or tumors in endocrine glands?